-Time Management for Technical Creatives (especially if you’re a Mac user)
+Time Management for Architects & Other Technical Creatives

 Ever wondered how to master effective time management?
 Or

-It’s a familiar story for client-focused creatives like yourself.
-You constantly seek to get more done and divide your time between competing tasks effectively.
+It’s a familiar story for client-focused roles like yours.
+You constantly seek to get more done and divide your time between

 As a professional, there are so many demands on your time.
 You need to run your business and manage your team.
 There’s the need to bring in new business, meet with clients, and all the back-n-forth that happens with client work.
 Plus, there’s actually finding the time to do the client work.
 It can all seem overwhelming, and if not appropriately managed, will lead to burnout.